apache/cordova-js/README.md

   dispatch listeners).
 On iOS and Android, grep for "cast" in the native code - you'll see a bunch of invoked JavaScript from native, which shouldn't be there.
+- Media needs updates across all platforms.
+Methods need fixing with respect to timing: some methods use milliseconds, some use seconds.
+  Some methods not documented (setVolume on Android).
+Consolidate / implement properly across platforms.
 - Storage shim on Android needs to change its win/fail callbacks to `require('phonegap/plugin/android/storage').failQuery / completeQuery` (away from droiddb.fail / completeQuery)